Greetings Opera Fans!

 Mozart fans know, of course, that Mozart’s misogyny was partially driven by political ideology: Mozart was a Freemason.
 The Masons were a secretive, all-male society.
 It is known that the Mason leadership distrusted women.
 Because women are gossips.
 And even if not gossips, they are notoriously inconstant.
 You could confide something to your girlfriend, and when she leaves you for another man, she’ll tell him all your secrets.
 And even if she ends up marrying you, you can’t trust your wife.
 If she learns something about the goings-on or the secret rituals at the Lodge — she won’t be able to resist passing it along — to her sisters, her mother, her mother-in-law, her girlfriends, etc. So, no pillow talk, guys!

-Be that as it may, despite his notorious distrust of women, it has to be said that Mozart gave his female singers the best arias and solo pieces, providing them with ample opportunities to show off their virtuosity.
+Nonetheless, despite his notorious distrust of women, it has to be said that Mozart gave his female singers the best arias and solo pieces, providing them with ample opportunities to show off their virtuosity.
 If he had truly hated women, he would have given them lame little ditties to sing.

 The Ideology Of Free-dumb